 We’ve even had clients share that they repeat positive affirmations to themselves before looking in the mirror, and it really helps with their self-image when they do look in the mirror.

-Here are a few affirmations to consider (and here’s a prior article with 50 affirmations for body image):
+Here are a few affirmations to consider (and here’s an article with 50 affirmations for body image):

-• I am capable of honoring my body’s needs
+• I am capable of building a better relationship with my body

 2. Be your body’s caretaker